tanjoshua/ecommerce-model/README.md

 5. setting up a loading screen with useState and async functions
 6. Use a navigation listener to refresh page whenever we open page with drawer nav
 7. Refresh page by scrolling up, using FlatList's onRefresh and refreshing
-8. Creating users with firebase authentication
+8. Creating accounts and logging in with firebase authentication (including error handling)